5 Things Your OBGYN Won’t Tell You

+5 Things Your OBGYN Won’t Tell You**

 For a normally progressing labor, the cost of an epidural is greater than the benefit.

 If you are preparing to have a natural birth in the hospital and would like to avoid an epidural you must hire a doula.

 The current medical model is not set up to fully support a woman having a natural childbirth.
 Sometimes all that a nurse can do (because of her high patient load and paperwork) to help is to offer you drugs and epidurals.

 4. Lower the Risk of Cesarean

-Here are 5 ways to lower the risks of cesarean.
+Here are 5 ways to lower the risks of giving birth by cesarean.

 Consider a homebirth.